nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
-* `delete 2` deletes the 2nd flashcard in the glossary.
+* `delete 2` deletes the second flashcard in the glossary.

 After entering this command, your app should look like this: